sangsongthong-hexterika/MockPenetrationTestingReport/GoldenEyeReport/README.md

 A penetration test is considered a snapshot in time.
 The findings and recommendations reflect the information gathered during the assessment and not any changes or modifications made outside of that period.

 Time-limited engagements do not allow for a full evaluation of all security controls.
-Hexterika Cyber Lab prioritized the assessment to identify the weakest security controls an attacker would exploit.
-Hexterika Cyber Lab recommends conducting similar assessments on an annual basis by internal or third-party assessors to ensure the continued success of the controls.
+Hexterika Cyberlab prioritized the assessment to identify the weakest security controls an attacker would exploit.
+Hexterika Cyberlab recommends conducting similar assessments on an annual basis by internal or third-party assessors to ensure the continued success of the controls.

 ## Legal & Data Handling